-You are welcomed by a large CPU cutout in the motherboard tray to be able to mount your backplates for your air or liquid CPU cooler without removing the motherboard, this is great to see the flexibility included.
-At the top of the motherboard tray there are two cutouts to be able to route your fan cables and especially 8-pin + CPU power cables to their designated area.
+You are welcomed by a large CPU cutout in the motherboard tray to mount your backplates for your air or liquid CPU cooler without removing the motherboard.
+This is great to see the flexibility included.
+Next, at the top of the motherboard tray, there are two cutouts to route your fan cables and especially 8-pin + CPU power cables to their designated area.

-Below the CPU cutout there are two places to mount 2.5” SSDs.
-Below the SSDs, there is a large area at the bottom of the case for your PSU, cables and also a drive cage for two 3.5 or 2.5” HDD or SSDs.
-The drive sleds that are provided are the kind that you bend and insert the drive in.
-I do wish that the drive sleds expanded to insert the drive rather than having to bend the sled to fit the HDD.
-If you will be inserting an SSD to the drive sled, you just have to secure it with four of the provided screws.
+Below the CPU cutout, there are two places to mount 2.5” SSDs.
+Below the SSDs, there is a large area at the bottom of the case for your PSU, cables, and a drive cage for two 3.5 or 2.5” HDD or SSDs.
+The drive sledges that are provided are the kind that you bend and insert the drive-in.
+I wish that the drive sledges expanded to insert the drive rather than turn the sledge to fit the HDD.
+If you insert an SSD into the drive sledge, you have to secure it with four of the provided screws.

 Next, we will examine the main chamber or what is behind the left-side panel.
-You notice right away there is a lot of space with little obstructions.
+You notice right away there is a lot of space with minor obstructions.

-Looking at the front of the case you see mounting for 3 x 120 mm or 2 x 140 mm fans and up to a 360 mm radiator (up to 55 mm thickness including fans).
-Another magnetic dust filter is included, which is another great touch considering the price of this case.
+You see mounting for 3 x 120 mm or 2 x 140 mm fans and up to a 360 mm radiator (up to 55 mm thickness including fans) in the front of the case.
+Another magnetic dust filter is included, which is another excellent touch considering the price of this case.
 There is space for two 5.25” drives if needed.
-Also, at the front of the case are two additional mounting locations for two more SSDs and cutouts to be able to route your cables.
+Also, at the front of the case are two additional mounting locations for two more SSDs and cutouts to route your cables.

-At the top of the case there is mounting locations for 3 x 120 mm fans.
+At the top of the case, there are mounting locations for 3 x 120 mm fans.
 In your motherboard tray area, you have mounting holes and room for either an ITX, M-ATX or ATX motherboard.
-There are several cutouts that surround the motherboard tray for proper cable management.
+Several cutouts surround the motherboard tray for proper cable management.

-Lastly, at the bottom of the motherboard tray is a PSU shroud to able to not only separate your PSU from the temperature zone of the main bay, but also to help with cable management and aesthetics.
+Lastly, at the bottom of the motherboard tray is a PSU shroud to separate your PSU from the temperature zone of the central bay and help with cable management and aesthetics.

 Test System and Build Impressions